 A creditor can apply for the liquidation of his debtor.
 Thereupon this liquidation can be completed if the revenue is insufficient to pay the liquidation costs.
 In that case the creditor is left empty handed, but can subsequently take other steps.
-Mathijs deals with this.
+Samir deals with this.

 Many liquidations are declared completed by the courts “with insufficient funds to pay the ordinary creditors”.
-This means that the liquidation assets The assets of a Dutch company reflect the value of all that the company possesses
+This means that the liquidation

 » Meer over assets

-are so little that even the liquidation costs (such as the salary of the insolvency practitioner) cannot be paid.
+assets are so little that even the liquidation costs (such as the salary of the insolvency practitioner) cannot be paid.
 Under specific circumstances the creditors of the bankrupt company can challenge the completion of the liquidation.
 For example, if the creditors are of the opinion that the insolvency practitioner has demonstrated insufficient effort to generate assets and effects.

 In the first place it is important to have a proper picture of the “revenue” in a liquidation.
 Revenue is not only taken to mean the goods and bank balances of the bankrupt company; even if a bankrupt company potentially has a claim against a debtor, this can be classified as revenue.
 Even if this claim is disputed by the debtor.